curseforge-sdks/cf-ue-editor-plugin/README.md

 - Review *cfcore_sdk_service.cpp* - |InitializeAsync| and make sure the settings are appropriate for your game editor
-- Edit *cfeditor_module.cpp* - |StartupModule| and make sure you start an appropriate AuthenticationProvider (we currently support Steam)
+- Edit *cfeditor_module.cpp* - |StartupModule| and make sure you start an appropriate AuthenticationProvider (we currently support St

+## Packaging

+Right now the plugin runs a "PackageUGC" command for packaging, however, this utility is not included in this repository - you'll need to chagne the command or add your own PackageUGC utility.